tilmanfries/tilmanfries.github.io/index.md

     results show no evidence that image concerns influence lying behavior in the laboratory."
 ---

-I am interesterd in Behavioral Economics and Game Theory.
+I am interested in Behavioral Economics and Game Theory.
 In my research, I aim to combine theory with empirical methods.